uw-it-aca/scout-manager/README.md

     MANAGER_SUPERUSER_GROUP = 'u_acadev_tester' (or another mock group you define)

+    OAUTH_USER = 'scout_manager' (matching a SPOTSEEKER_AUTH_ADMIN setting in spotseeker-server)

+**Note: If you haven't already, remember to add details for a connection to spotseeker_server in your settings.py.
+Change 'File' to 'Live' if you want to connect to a live spotseeker_server:**

+    SPOTSEEKER_HOST = ''
+    SPOTSEEKER_OAUTH_KEY = ''
+    SPOTSEEKER_OAUTH_SECRET = ''
+    SPOTSEEKER_DAO_CLASS = 'spotseeker_restclient.dao_implementation.spotseeker.File'

 **Run with defined remote user, javerage will work with mock groups**